-Section 5.
-Local Planning and Transit-Supportive Development
+• Section 5: Local Planning and Transit-Supportive Development

-- A. Transit-Supportive Developments: Typologies, Common Characteristics, and Key Considerations for Success Recognizing that transit-supportive developments come in many forms and that locations and real estate market conditions affect the success of these developments, this section presents the results of research conducted on a sample of developments within close proximity to transit stations to provide the reader with some common characteristics of transit-supportive developments.
+Section 5A: Transit-Supportive Developments: Typologies, Common Characteristics, and Key Considerations for Success

+Recognizing that transit-supportive developments come in many forms and that locations and real estate market conditions affect the success of these developments, this section presents the results of research conducted on a sample of developments within close proximity to transit stations in order to provide the reader with some common characteristics of transit-supportive developments.
 In conducting this study, a typology of the developments studied was developed as a method to further define the characteristics of transit-supportive developments.
-In addition to identifying common characteristics of transit-supportive developments, key considerations for planning and implementing transit-supportive developments were developed and are provided in this section. - B. Case Studies of Station Neighborhood Planning for Transit-Supportive Development This section focuses on specific transit station neighborhoods on the transit lines featured in the "Case Studies in Corridor Planning" section of this Guide.
+In addition to identifying common characteristics of transit-supportive developments were developed and are provided in this section.

+Section 5B: Case Studies of Station Neighborhood Planning for Transit-Supportive Development

+This section focuses on specific transit station neighborhoods on the transit lines featured in the "Case Studies in Corridor Planning" section of the Guide.
 Just as there is no one method of integrating transit planning and local land use planning on the corridor level, no one planning method exists on the local level.
-These case studies discuss various laws, regulations, and polices that can be created and implemented to encourage transit-supportive development around transit stations, illustrate the types of plans that can support mixed-uses and higher densities and address issues (such as parking), present steps the public sector can take to encourage and enable transit-supportive developments, highlight the role of local stakeholders, and feature real-world examples of transit-supportive developments constructed within the station neighborhoods.
-The five featured case studies in station neighborhood planning and the relevant lessons learned are: - Hayward Station, BART Richmond-Fremont Line, Hayward (California) - Plano Station, DART Red Line, City of Plano (Texas) - Del Mar Station, Gold Line, South Pasadena and Pasadena (California) - Pearl District, Portland Streetcar Line, Portland (Oregon) - Orenco Station, Westside MAX Blue Line, Portland (Oregon)
+These case studies discuss various laws, regulations, and polices that can be created and implemented to encourage transit-supportive development around transit stations, illustrate the types of plans that can support mixeduses and higher densities and address issues (such as parking), present steps the public sector can take to encourage and enable transitsupportive developments, highlight the role of local stakeholders, and feature real-world examples of transit-supportive developments constructed within the station neighborhoods.
+The five featured case studies in station neighborhood planning are:

+- Del Mar Station, Gold Line, Los Angeles (California) (light rail) - Hayward Station, Richmond-Fremont Line, San Francisco (California) (heavy rail/rapid rail) - Orenco Station, West Side MAX Blue Line, Portland (Oregon) (light rail) - Pearl District, Portland Streetcar Line, Portland (Oregon) (streetcar) - Plano Station, Red Line, Dallas (Texas) (light rail)